The Agonist: Prisoners (2011–2013)

-White-Gluz's departure, Eye of Providence and Five (2014–2019)
+White-Gluz's departure, Eye of Providence and Five (2014–2016)

 In March 2014, White-Gluz announced that she had been chosen as the replacement for Angela Gossow as frontwoman of the Swedish melodic death metal band Arch Enemy.
 She also revealed that the group knew it was "over" and that she and they had parted ways.
 Vicky Psarakis was then revealed as the new lead singer of the group.
-In April 2017, White-Gluz revealed detailed the circumstances of her departure and how she considered it the "biggest betrayal" she'd ever felt in her life.
+In April 2017, White-Gluz detailed the circumstances of her departure and how she considered it the "worst betrayal" she'd ever felt in her life.
 The Agonist later released their own public statement disputing her account, citing unprofessional behavior and a lack of respect for fans and band mates as the reason for her departure, and that the band is "breathing a lot easier" in her absence.
 Their fourth album, Eye of Providence, was released on February 23.
 The EP Disconnect Me was released in April.
 The album Five was released on September 30, 2016.

-Orphans and Days Before the World Wept (2019–present)
+Orphans, Days Before the World Wept and disbandment (2019–2023)

 On June 7, 2019, the band released a new single "In Vertigo".
 Their album Orphans was then released on September 20, 2019 through Rodeostar Records.
 Orphans was nominated as Metal/Hard Music Album of the Year at the Juno Awards of 2020.

 From January 7–11, 2020, the band took part in the 70000 Tons of Metal cruise, which was 37 metal bands playing, at sea, on the "Royal Caribbean Independence of the Seas".
 The day before departure, Kells announced that he would be unable to go on the cruise, and that he has been banned from entering the United States for five years.
 Kells issued an explanation, and announced that Pavlo Haikalis would be filling in for him.
 The Agonist was also booked to tour the western US in support of Fleshgod Apocalypse, but those dates were cancelled due to Covid restrictions.
 The band did travel to Portugal, however, for Laurus Nobilis Music Famalicão 2020.

 On September 9, 2021, the band released their new song "Remnants in Time".
 On October 15, they released the EP Days Before the World Wept.

+On May 10, 2023, the band disbanded due to "a mix of personal, financial and industry related issues".

 Musical style

-The Agonist are known primarily for Vicky Psarakis' ability to use both clean vocals and metal growls, and Danny Marino's use of two or more intersecting melodies and unorthodox chords which often feature wide intervals and octave displacements.
+The Agonist are known primarily for both White-Gluz and Psarakis' integration of both death growls and clean vocals, and Marino's use of two or more intersecting melodies and unorthodox chords which often feature wide intervals and octave displacements.
 Themes revolve around moral concerns such as animal rights, societal dilemmas, and the state of the world.